 - Enema equipment — I got this bucket from Gerson.
 Here are instruction for assembly.
 Cheaper on Amazon but I like supporting the Gerson Institute.
 I like a bucket because I can set it down without it spilling!
 Clear so I can watch the progress.
 I marked the qt, 2 cup and 1 cup lines with red marker so I know when it’s halfway.
 The MUCH slimmer tube and catheter is MUCH more comfortable and STAYS IN.
 (I used to use a bag with a big fat catheter that will NOT stay in, I had to hold it during the enema.
 Yeah, that’s like so not relaxing…)

-- Lube — coconut oil works great, it’s antibacterial and slippery 🙂 I make my own lube with 1/2 coconut oil, 1/2 aloe vera gel, great for anytime you need lube…
+- Lube — coconut oil works great, it’s antibacterial and slippery 🙂 I make my own lube with 1/2 coconut oil, 1/2 aloe vera gel, 1 full dropper of CBD oil.
+This is great for anytime you need lube.

 - Music, book on tape or podcast — Music is great because every song is 3-4 minutes so after 3-4 songs, I’ve done my 15 minutes.
 Now I prefer books because it engages my mind and I just hold till I can’t any more or the bath water gets cold, whichever comes first.